 Baptisms at St John’s usually happen during the 10.30am main Family Mass on the last Sunday of the month.

 What preparation is required?

-Before making any plans about times or dates or the choice of godparents for a baby’s christening, or any christening, the parents should consult with the Deacon, Revd Jill Hartman.
-Preparation usually involves a couple of sessions with the Deacon or lay people from St John’s who will seek to explain a bit more about Baptism.
+Before making any plans about times or dates or the choice of godparents for a baby’s christening, or any christening, the parents should consult with the Rector, and also fill out an application form to give us the basic details.
+Preparation usually involves a couple of sessions with one of the ministry team from St John’s who will seek to explain a bit more about Baptism.